Yebulabula/UniScene3D/README.md

 - **Preliminary Finding**: Pointmaps encode world-frame geometry like point clouds while preserving an image-like format compatible with 2D vision models.
 Our initial study shows that pretrained 2D vision weights are also beneficial for learning pointmap features.

-- **Model Contribution**: UniScene3D extends pretrained CLIP models to learn unified 3D scene representations from pixel-aligned, multi-view colored pointmaps by jointly encoding geometry and appearance.
+- **Model Contribution**: UniScene3D extends pretrained CLIP models to learn unified 3D scene representations from pixel-aligned, multi-view RGB-Pointmap by jointly encoding geometry and appearance.

 - **Key Training Idea**: We introduce cross-view geometric alignment and grounded view alignment to enforce geometric and semantic consistency across viewpoints.